ziyuanliu/MyRunApp/readme.md

 ------
 Peer-coded with Richard Cornew.

+information passed to the server is in the format of JSON String -- the server will decode the json string

 DEMO provided by GCMDemo is taken into inspiration.
 We use query.do and refactored it into sync.do to fullfil or post and get method requests.